The Washington Center Internships

 - Be enrolled as an undergraduate student at the University of Memphis

-- Graduate students are not eligible for th
+- Graduate students are not eligible for this program

 - Be a sophomore or above while participating in the program and have completed at least two semesters on campus by the start of our program